Contributing Writer

 Best For Riders Who: Advanced riders who charge and need a stable deck

-Truthfully, our testing days only included one day of true powder riding, and that’s when the Mellow, a unisex board from the minds at Nidecker really showed us its strengths.
+When the snow is steep and deep is when the Mellow, a unisex board from the minds at Nidecker really showed us its strengths.
 The sparkly deck boasts an ultra-set back directional shape, with a big nose, and short snappy tail.
 It floated effortlessly through the freshly fallen white fluff and is stiff and stable to keep you upright when conditions are choppy.

-Our testers found this deck to be best suited to upper-level intermediate to advanced riders, as it’s simply too stiff for the majority of many ladies out there.
-But if you’re looking for a powder-specific deck that shines when the snow’s steep and deep, this board delivers.
+Our testers found this deck to be best suited to upper-level intermediate to advanced riders, as it’s simply too stiff for the majority of ladies out there.
+But if you’re looking for a powder-specific deck that charges, this board delivers.
 As we mentioned, it’s a unisex model, and the sparkles are a fun touch that we think anyone can get behind.
-Shape-wise, it’s similar to Stranda’s Biru, so most ladies will want to size down with this volume-shifting board and its longer effective side cut.
+Shape-wise, it’s a bit of a volume-shifter, similar to Stranda’s Biru further down the list, another board that excelled in the soft stuff during our testing.
+With this in mind, most ladies will want to size down with this board and its longer effective side cut.

 CHECK PRICE ON EVO CHECK PRICE ON BACKCOUNTRY